Ioan Axente Sever: The Revolutions of 1848

 When the Wallachian Revolution broke out in 1848, he served as propaganda officer for the revolutionaries in Ilfov County, and then was sent to Dolj County to restore the state's authority.

-After the defeat of the Wallachian Revolution, he returned to Transylvania in September 1848, where he participated in the border guards' assemby at Orlat, and then in the third Blaj National Assembly.
+After the defeat of the Wallachian Revolution, he returned to Transylvania in September 1848, where he participated in the border guards' assembly at Orlat, and then in the third Blaj National Assembly.
 Named prefect of the Blaj district, he became commander of Legion I Blasensis, which he turned into the strongest military unit in the army of Avram Iancu.
 From October 1848 to August 1849, with the objective of disarming Hungarian units, he saw action at Uioara, Ciumbrud, Sâncrai, Cricău, Aiud, Turda, Cluj, Cetatea de Baltă, Ocna Sibiului, the Apuseni Mountains, Alba Iulia and elsewhere.
 The campaign ended with the Surrender at Világos.

-He was the commander of the troops that killed 15-20% of the Hungarian population of Aiud in January 1849, while another 15-20% froze to death while fleeing.
+He was the commander of the troops that killed 15–20% of the Hungarian population of Aiud in January 1849, while another 15–20% froze to death while fleeing.
 Arrested for this massacre in late 1849, he stood trial at Sibiu, Bistrița, and Cluj.
 Together with other commanders (chiefly, Iancu and Simion Balint), he wrote reports on these events (published in German in newspapers from Vienna in 1850–1853), in which he argued that the Romanians in Transylvania were loyal to the Habsburg Emperor, and that they fought with Hungarian troops because the government in Budapest did not recognize the rights of the Romanians as a nation.